yinggoings/retro-video-store/README.md

 1. Click `Import` in the top left
 1. Drag-and-drop the file into the box
 1. In the left sidebar, click on the `Collections` tab
-1. There should now be an entry for the smoke tests.
-Hover over it and click the `|->` icon for a detailed view of every test.

 #### Run the Smoke Tests
 1. Run your server.
 You'll need a running server open before Postman can reach any of your endpoints.